Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 Wildlife Care interns assist Rehab Staff in our wildlife hospital.
 Interns will help to provide care to our more critical patients and young orphans.
 Diet prep, cage cleaning & setup, administering medications, and assisting with patient admissions/evaluations are at the forefront of the internship experience.

-Wildlife Care Internships last 6 months or 12 weeks (depending on the internship session) and can occasionally be accommodated for up to one year.
-Interns will report to work at Chintimini Wildlife Center for three or more 6 hour shifts per week (depending on the session) and perform animal care activities on-site.
+Wildlife Care Internships last 12-13 weeks and can occasionally be accommodated for up to one year.
+Interns will report to work at Chintimini Wildlife Center for two or more 6 hour shifts per week, depending on the session and perform animal care activities on-site.

 Wildlife Education interns work directly with our animal ambassadors, tending to their daily care, training, and enrichment.
 Interns conduct educational programs both on- and off-site, providing engaging presentations to diverse groups within our county and surrounding areas.
-You’ll gain valuable skills in animal husbandry, raptor training, and public speaking, and will assist the Raptor Education Program Director as needed.
-Using positive reinforcement, interns help staff build and maintain a trusting relationship that empowers the birds, increases their confidence, and keeps them healthy.
+You’ll gain valuable skills in animal husbandry, training/handling, and public speaking, and will assist the Education Co-Directors as needed.
+Using positive reinforcement, interns help staff build and maintain a trusting relationship that empowers the animals, increases their confidence, and keeps them healthy.

-Interns may include a self-directed project at the discretion of the Program Director.
+Internships will include a self-directed project at the discretion of the Education Co-Directors.

-Wildlife Education internships last approximately 12 weeks and can occasionally be extended one additional term.
+Wildlife Education internships last approximately 11-13 weeks (depending on the term) and can be extended one additional term.
 Interns will report to work at Chintimini Wildlife Center for three or more 4-hour shifts per week and perform animal care activities on-site.
-Some travel will be required if interns are performing off-site programming.
+Some travel may be required if interns are performing off-site programming.

 “This internship is a perfect fit for me and is accommodating enough for anyone else I can imagine participating in it in the future.
 I am learning skills that I will use in my future veterinary career and learning about the everyday and special efforts required to interact with and help wild animals.
 I’ve been so lucky to spend one on one time with the experts and passionate volunteers at Chintimini.
 I know this internship will become more and more competitive as word is spread.
 I feel really lucky to participate in it.”